Junior midfielder Shelly Milks has added All-State Field Hockey Division Player of the Year to her resume.

 Milks was earlier named a 2011 First-Team All-American by the National Field Hockey Coaches Association (NFHCA) and also the All-South Region Player of the Year.

-Lynchburg College swept the top awards Dec.
+University of Lynchburg swept the top awards Dec.
 6 with the release of the 2011 College Division Field Hockey All-State Team, as voted on by the Virginia Sports Information Directors (VaSID).
 While Milks earned the Player of the Year Award, Katie Kline was the Rookie of the Year and Enza Steele was the Coach of the Year.

 This is her second year Milks took home the game’s highest honors.
 She was a second-team All-American selection last fall.